Bimsara-Janakantha/ecommerce-website/README.md

 - Supports image uploads, renaming, and storage under gender-based directories.
 - Includes detailed error handling and logging for server-side debugging.
 - Secure validation of input data to prevent malformed requests.
-- JSON encoding used for all responses to frontend.
+- JSON encoding is used for all responses to the frontend.

 ---